AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 ## Recommended upgrade process

-Regardless of your current Adobe Analytics implementation, Adobe recommends a two-pronged upgrade approach when upgrading from Adobe Analytics to Customer Journey Analytics: the Adobe Analytics source connector and a new implementation of the WebSDK .
+Regardless of your current Adobe Analytics implementation, Adobe recommends a two-pronged upgrade approach when upgrading from Adobe Analytics to Customer Journey Analytics: the Adobe Analytics source connector and a new implementation of the WebSDK.

+When used together, this two-pronged approach lays the best foundation for a successful upgrade from Adobe Analytics to Customer Journey Analytics.

 1. **Set up the Adobe Analytics source connector**